side-co/alpine-xray/README.md

 # alpine-xray
-A Docker image based on Alpine with AWS XRay
+A Docker image based on `Alpine v3.9.4` with AWS XRay